 Despite efforts to conduct true population-based screening, the challenges faced by other countries attempting such programs may be instructive for the United States.
 First, for population-based screening, the high proportion of well women who received skin cancer screening and represent a group at lower risk of melanoma compared with older men, suggests that healthy screenee bias should be addressed within future skin cancer screening studies.
-Second, in studies of diagnostic accuracy, the high proportion of individuals with several skin cancer risk factors within the screened population.^{53, 71} The need to increase the pre-test probability of melanoma detection is the likely driver of encouraging skin cancer screening participation, but might not reflect the population observed in primary care settings.
+Second, in studies of diagnostic accuracy, the high proportion of individuals with several skin cancer risk factors within the screened populations suggests that the participating population might not represent an average risk population.
+The need to increase the pre-test probability of melanoma detection is the likely driver of encouraging skin cancer screening participation, but might not reflect the population observed in primary care settings.
 Hence, further studies should attempt to address inclusion of study populations representing average risk individuals.